cenviity/jj/docs/FAQ.md

 * Using `jj git push --change` will automatically create a bookmark and push it.
-* Using `jj bookmark` commands to create or move a bookmark to either the commit you want to push or a descendant of it.
+* Using `jj bookmark` commands to create or move a bookmark to either the commit you want to push or one of its descendants.
 Unlike Git, Jujutsu doesn't do this automatically (see previous question).

-### Where is my commit, why is it not visible in `jj log`?
+### Where is my commit?
+Why is it not visible in `jj log`?

 Is your commit visible with `jj log -r 'all()'`?